 The Flying W Ranch in Colorado Springs has officially broken ground on the highly anticipated reconstruction of its famous, family-friendly property.
 The first shovel hit the ground at the end of June, but to residents of Colorado Springs and the ranch’s many return visitors, it is a celebration that has been six years in the making.
-The Flying W Ranch is poised to re-open by May of 2020, but there’s a chance it could do a soft opening sooner if building goes well over the next few months.
+The Flying W Ranch is poised to re-open by June 26,2020, but there’s a chance it could do a soft opening sooner if building goes well over the next few months.
 Now, if you’re not familiar with the Flying W Ranch, you might be wondering what all the fuss is about.
 Read on to learn why we — and everyone else — are so excited to giddy-up to the newly revamped ranch in 2020.

 The Historic Flying W Ranch